LaunchCategory

 • Not too long

-• Fit with your business personality
+• Consistent with your business personality

 Ideally, your domain name will match your business name, because consistency is vital in marketing.
 Having different names for your business, social accounts and domain causes confusion.